OpenEvalProject/evals/manuscripts/elife-103796/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/005f5hv41 Department of Biology, California State University, Northridge Northridge United States
+1. Department of Biology, California State University, Northridge Northridge United States ([ROR:005f5hv41](https://ror.org/005f5hv41))
-2. https://ror.org/03xez1567 Molecular Neurobiology Laboratory, Salk Institute for Biological Studies La Jolla United States
+2. Molecular Neurobiology Laboratory, Salk Institute for Biological Studies La Jolla United States ([ROR:03xez1567](https://ror.org/03xez1567))
-3. https://ror.org/00hj8s172 Department of Biological Sciences, Howard Hughes Medical Institute, Columbia University New York United States
+3. Department of Biological Sciences, Howard Hughes Medical Institute, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))

 † Corresponding author

 ## Abstract

 Animals with small nervous systems have a limited number of sensory neurons that must encode information from a changing environment.
 This problem is particularly exacerbated in nematodes that populate a wide variety of distinct ecological niches but only have a few sensory neurons available to encode multiple modalities.
 How does sensory diversity prevail within this constraint in neuron number?
-To identify the genetic basis for patterning different nervous systems, we demonstrate that sensory neurons in Pristionchus pacificus respond to various salt sensory cues in a manner that is partially distinct from that of the distantly related nematode Caenorhabditis elegans .
+To identify the genetic basis for patterning different nervous systems, we demonstrate that sensory neurons in Pristionchus pacificus respond to various salt sensory cues in a manner that is partially distinct from that of the distantly related nematode Caenorhabditis elegans.
 Previously we showed that P. pacificus likely lacked bilateral asymmetry (Hong et al., 2019).
 Here, we show that by visualizing neuronal activity patterns, contrary to previous expectations based on its genome sequence, the salt responses of P. pacificus are encoded in a left/right asymmetric manner in the bilateral ASE neuron pair.
 Our study illustrates patterns of evolutionary stability and change in the gustatory system of nematodes.

 ## Introduction